tomergev/tapcart/README.md

 The ```GraphIntervalContainer``` component is where the graph's metric are created via the setInterval hook.
 I decided to place every ```Graph``` component in a container component because it keeps the ```Graph``` component stateless and subsequently more easily reusable (this also apples to the ```Card``` component as well because now it is only displaying its children components as opposed to passing down props or handling any data processes).

 I would also like to note two props which the ```GraphIntervalContainer``` receives which allows the metrics displayed to be more customizable: initialData and createNewData.
 The initialData variable is the data which the graph will display upon its initial render.
 The createNewData variable is a function which appends new data to the current data stored in the state of the ```GraphIntervalContainer```.

-### Another possible implementation and why I didn't do it

-I looked into implementing a custom react hook, setIntervalData for example, which takes initialData & createNewData as arguments and then returns data which is created via the setInterval hook.
-This eliminates the need for the ```GraphIntervalContainer``` and instead places all the metrics for each graph in one container which then passes that data to their individual graphs.
-However, this implementation requires that every ```Graph``` component is memoized, and also the parent container component can become very messy with the code needed to keep track of multiple graph's metrics.
-Therefore, I decided to implement the ```GraphIntervalComponent``` which keeps this logic isolated to one place.

 ## Directory Layout: